hpehl/hpehl.github.com/source/_posts/2013-09-28-using-dmr-with-scala.markdown

 somewhat limeted and if any feasible when running on the same host.

 # Conclusion
-There's very much work in progress, but we'd love to here your feedback!
+The different libraries are very much work in progress, but we'd love to here your feedback!